cschweig2/currency-exchange/README.md

 2. _After clicking the green "code" button, you can copy the URL for the repository._
 3. _Open a terminal window, such as Command Prompt or Git Bash._<br>
   3a. _Type in this command: "git clone", followed by the URL you just copied.
 The full command should look like this: "git clone https://github.com/cschweig2/currency-exchange.git"._<br>
+4. _Visit https://nodesjs.org to install node.js._
-4. _After installing node.js, run npm install to install all dependencies._
+5. _Run npm install to install all dependencies._
-5. _Visit https://www.exchangerate-api.com to obtain an API key, the paste the API key into a .env file._
+6. _Visit https://www.exchangerate-api.com to view documentation and obtain an API key._ <br>
+6a. _Paste the API key into a .env file._
-4. _You may view the website displaying the application by clicking the index.html file or view the code on your favorite text editor, such as Visual Studio Code._
+7. _You may view the website displaying the application by clicking the index.html file or view the code on your favorite text editor, such as Visual Studio Code._

 ## Known Bugs